 The geology of the Thames Valley provides little good building stone, so the towns are made very largely of local brick.
 Reading is particularly rewarding for the brick-fancier, thanks to the variety of colours available and the inventive patterns that Victorian bricklayers loved to make.

-make.
-Illustrated throughout with photographs of surviving examples, Reading Bricks and Brickwork describes techniques such as rat-trap bond and tuck pointing, demonstrates the economies of back-to-back houses, and revels in the delights of crinkle-crankle walls and terracotta dragons.
-Four walking tours give the reader the opportunity to see the more notable examples of Reading’s brickwork for themselves.
+Illustrated throughout with photographs of surviving examples, Bricks and Brickwork in Reading gets back to basics with bonding, tells the 100-year story of a successful Victorian brick maker, pays homage to Alfred Waterhouse and revels in the delights of air bricks and crinkle-crankle walls.
+A walking tour gives the reader the opportunity to see the more notable examples of Reading’s brickwork for themselves.

 Adam Sowan.
 Paperback, 200 x 200 mm, 64 pages, November 2020.